Blog

 What if I need help applying for Asylum?

-If you’re seeking asylum and need help with the application, the lawyers at Rozas & Associates are here for you.
-With offices in Baton Rouge, Lafayette, and Alexandria and a team that includes Spanish speaking staff, we are well-equipped to assist you in the legal process of applying for asylum.
-If you have any questions, concerns, or you need more information about immigration or asylum, contact us today for a free consultation!
+If you’re seeking asylum and need help with the application, the lawyers at Rozas are here for you.
+With offices in Baton Rouge, Lafayette, and Alexandria and a team that includes Spanish-speaking staff, we are well-equipped to assist you in the legal process of applying for asylum.
+If you have any questions or concerns, or you need more information about immigration or asylum, contact us today for a free consultation!

 Rozas AUSA